christophpurrer/react-native-windows-clang/README.md

-# react-native-desktop
+# react-native-windows-clang
-Sample using react-native on macOS and Windows
+Sample using react-native-windows inside a plain old win32 window, using the Clang compiler (WIP)

 ## Start